The following professionals lent their expertise to this article:

 Key #3: Don’t Copy and Paste

 Resist the temptation to recycle the same written responses over and over.
-Responses made to fit every application can sound canned and impersonal.
-It is okay to reiterate similar points, but tailor your language to meet the specifics of each award.
-It pays to be as precise and detailed as possible.
+In other words, tailor your language to meet the specifics of each scholarship application.

 Key #4: Demonstrate Your Passion for Physical Therapy